 These factors will have your benefits not touched.
 Therefore you will be receiving full compensation.

 When the VA designates a percentage of the Veteran’s benefits, this is called apportionment.
 The VA will pay the family member a certain amount of the Veteran’s monthly compensation to their assigned bank account or can be directly paid to their designated mailing address.
 Whatever is deducted from the apportionment, the Veteran will receive the remaining funds.

 The former spouse can elect to garnish a certain amount, the same for the child.
 To make sure the apportionment will go through is that both former spouse and child must be filed using the VA Form 21-0788.
 The form must be entirely filled out and submitted in order to receive the proper garnishments.
 A form not correctly filled out might result in no garnishments or a delayed process.

 The Bottom Line:

 Supporting your dependents is already a challenge, especially if your former spouse doesn’t work.
 It’s is even more of a problem when life takes a 180-degree turn, and suddenly you are required by the VA to give up monthly funds for your family.

-Some things to think about with Veteran Child Support:
+Some things to think about with VA Disability Benefits and Child Support:

 - If you are unsure of how the process works, reach out to your local VA!
 There is plenty of resources to assist you!